Paul M. D'Amore

-If you’re planning on taking a road trip soon, your travel plans might look something like this: pack your bags, buy the road snacks, and pick out enough activities to keep everyone busy on the ride.
+If you’re planning on taking a road trip this Christmas, your travel plans might look something like this: pack your bags, wrap the presents, buy the road snacks, and pick out enough activities to keep everyone busy on the ride.
 You’ll probably grab a coffee and gas up before you go too.
 But a number of travelers neglect to check their tire pressure before hitting the road and this has proven to be a terrible mistake.

 Tire Pressure Tragedies